Osteoporosis and Parathyroid Disease

 Can I Do Anything to Increase Bone Density ?

 This is written for patients with hyperparathyroidism.
 And the answer used to be "nobody knows for sure, but we think so"....but now we can absolutely say YES!!
 All experts are now recommending that most patients take supplemental calcium after an operation to cure their hyperparathyroidism.
-Dr. Norman actually gives every patient of his a box of calcium and starts them on calcium within a couple hours of the operation.
+Dr. Norman actually gives every patient a box of calcium and starts them on it within a couple hours of the operation.
 How long should you take calcium after your parathyroid operation??
 It depends on your age, sex, menopausal status, and if you have a documented loss of bone density.
-The following list reflects most endocrinologist's and endocrine surgeon's overall feelings regarding who should take supplemental calcium, but it is NOT written in stone, and your doctor may feel different.
-Take the advice of your doctor in this regards.
+The following list reflects most endocrinologist's and endocrine surgeon's overall recommendations regarding who should take supplemental calcium, but it is NOT written in stone, and your doctor may feel differently.
+Always follow your doctor's advice.

 - Post-menopausal women